 \subsection{Multi-objective optimization}

-As discussed in previous studies \citep{Laleg-Kirati2013,Kaisserli2014}, the performance of SCSA is highly dependent on the choice of parameter $h$, with a poor selection leading to poor performance.
-Therefore, a reliable method to define $h$ for 2D-SCSA has been proposed in a previous study \citep{Vargas} based on the lower limit of $h$ previously proposed for the 1D-SCSA case \citep{evan}.
-However, in the current study, both $h$ and $\gamma$ parameters are considered as they affect the overall intensity of the pixels.
-Therefore, multi-objective optimization is proposed to determine the combination of these parameters that produces the optimal contrast enhancement.\\

-Multi-objective optimization provides a powerful framework for performing contrast enhancement tasks.
-It enables a balance between enhancing image contrast and preserving important image details \citep{Kuran}, which can be conflicting objectives \citep{YANG}.
+As discussed in previous studies \cite{Laleg-Kirati2013,Kaisserli2014}, the performance of the SCSA is highly dependent on the choice of parameter $h$, with a poor selection leading to poor performance.
+Therefore, a method to define $h$ for 2D-SCSA has been proposed in a previous study \cite{Vargas} based on the lower limit of $h$ previously proposed for the 1D-SCSA case \cite{evan}.
+However, this method was proposed for image reconstruction, where the value of $h$ guarantees a good performance to reconstruct the original image.
+Nevertheless, in the current study, the main idea is not to reconstruct the original low-contrast image, instead, we want to find the best $h$ value that helps to obtain the high-contrast image.
+In addition, due to the interaction between $h$ and $\gamma$ explained before, the selection of one parameter will be affected by the value of the other.
+Therefore, a multi-objective optimization is used to determine the combination of these parameters that produces the optimal contrast enhancement.
+This approach provides a powerful framework for performing contrast enhancement tasks because it balances enhancing image contrast and preserving important image details \cite{Kuran}, which can be conflicting objectives \cite{YANG}.
 In this study, the non-dominated sorting genetic algorithm II (NSAG22) was used for multi-objective optimization, making it possible to find a solution by simultaneously considering multiple objectives in the optimization process.\\

 The main principle of NSGA2 is to employ genetic operators, such as crossover and mutation, to generate a diverse set of candidate solutions.
 These solutions represent different trade-offs between contrast enhancement and detail preservation.
-Through this process, NSAG2 explores the space of possible solutions, categorizing the solutions into fronts based on their dominance relationships.
-The solutions in the Pareto front represent the best trade-offs between contrast enhancement and detail preservation, where no solution can improve one objective without compromising the other.
-This allows users to choose a solution that best suits their requirements and preferences \citep{Verma}.\\
+Through this process, NSAG2 explores the space of possible solutions, separating the solutions into different fronts based on their dominance.
+Then, the solutions inside the Pareto front represent the best trade-offs between contrast enhancement and detail preservation.
+This allows users to choose a solution that best suits their requirements and preferences \cite{Verma}.\\